 Family therapy can be a wonderful experience where children and adults blossom.
-If there is unresolved conflict, hurt feelings, or tension in the household, family therapy can help.
+If there is unresolved conflict, hurt feelings, or tension in the household, psychotherapy like family therapy can help.

 The purpose of the family unit is to provide support, love and safety for its members.
 When families face special challenges, family members may need help to avoid or reverse destructive patterns.
-Family therapy addresses these challenges – divorce, remarriage, additions or losses in family membership, violence, grief, illness, addiction and life-style issues.
-Working together in therapy, families can help reduce the hurt, foster positive interactions and allow trust to develop.
+Family therapy addresses these challenges – divorce, remarriage, additions or losses in family membership, violence, grief, illness, addiction and lifestyle issues.
+Working together in family therapy sessions, families can help reduce the hurt, foster positive interactions and allow a trust to develop.
 Even long-standing hostility or conflict may be replaced with positive, nurturing behaviors.
 Gently, and with mutual respect, family members can learn to support and feel safe with each other.

-By uncovering the needs and true feelings of various family members, empathy is developed.
+By uncovering the needs and true feelings of various family members, empathy is developed and family relationships are nourished.
 Conflicting needs are now out in the open where they can be understood, discussed and resolved.
 The family begins to function better, self – esteem is maintained and new, healthier ways of dealing with others become a part of the family repertoire.